 Much like streaming music sites like Rhapsody, Napster or Pandora, the Swedish born “Spotify is a DRM-based music streaming service offering streaming of selected music from a range of major and independent record labels, including Sony, EMI, Warner Music Group, and Universal.”

-Just recently released in the United Stares, Spotify has an amazing wealth of music that users can access through a plethora of technological vehicles.
-For example, you can easily log into the Spotfiy system from your computer and use their internet-based interface, which is reminiscent to iTunes (you can even upload the entirety of your music catalog to the Spotify interface, thus enabling you to completely forgo iTunes, should you wish.
-Or, if you desire to access Spotify from a phone or tablet, Spotify has apps which can be downloaded so you can access the service anywhere.
+Just recently released in the United Stares, The Spotify brand has an amazing wealth of music that users can access through a plethora of technological vehicles.
+For example, you can easily log into the Spotify system from your computer and use their internet-based interface, which is reminiscent to iTunes (you can even upload the entirety of your music catalog to the Spotify interface, thus enabling you to completely forgo iTunes, should you wish.
+Or, if you desire to access Spotify from a phone or tablet, Spotify has apps that can be downloaded so you can access the service anywhere.

-Spotify, at a quick glance (as we will explore this scenario more deeply in part three of this series), seems more in tune to user preferences than the other music streaming giant, Pandora.
+Spotify, at a quick glance, seems more in tune to user preferences than the other music-streaming giant, Pandora.
 Pandora, for those readers not aware, is a free, streaming, radio service.
 With Pandora, one can log on and select an artist or song you wish to hear.
 Once established, Pandora selects songs from that chosen artist, as well as other similar artists (as specifically selected and categorized by Pandora).
 Spotify, on the other hand, gives users complete and exacting choice.